Chhireshwarnath

 Chhireshwarnath (छिरेश्वरनाथ) is a municipality in the Dhanusa District of Madhesh Province of Nepal.
 The municipality was established on 18 May 2014, as a result of the merger between Village Development Committees Ramdaiya, Kumhraul, Sakhuwa Mahendranagar, Hariharpur, Gopalpur, Baninya, and Digambarpur.

-Mahendranagar is one of the villages in Chhireswarnath.
+Mahendranagar is one of the villages in Kshireshwornath.
 Its population was recorded to be 10,209 people as of August 2020.
 Mahendranagar acts as a bridge connecting Dhalkebar and Janakpur.
 It has the largest cattle market in Nepal and is the assumed source of 65% of cattle, buffalo, and goats in the Kathmandu valley.
 It also has health facilities that serve the neighbouring communities and one of the largest paper factories in Nepal, Everest Paper Mill, which provides employment to most of the region's residents.

 Dudhmati is one of the largest lakes of Dhanusha District.
 Kshireshwar Nath Mahadev Mandir is one of the most popular temples dedicated to the God Shiva.